Charlie Helmick to run for Illinois 72nd House District

 "Currently, they're spending somewhere in the area of $927," he said.
 "We applied our model to their existing insurance and we got it down to $326."

-The idea of the plan is to get rid of the extra "red tape," he said, such as being able to make an appointment for a few things at a time rather than needing an appointment for one thing at a time.
+The idea of the plan is to get rid of the extra "red tape," he said, such as being able to make an appointment for a few things at a time rather than needing separate appointments for each.

 The other part of the plan was to get people to start helping themself such as not smoking or drinking.